aws-cloudformation/cloudformation-guard/README.md

 * It can be a deployment gate in a CI/CD pipeline.
 * It allows you to define a single source-of-truth for what constitutes valid infrastructure definitions.
 Define rules once and have them run both locally and as lambdas in your AWS account for integration with other AWS services.
 * It allows for pre-deployment safety checks of your CloudFormation template resources.
 You can both require settings to be included and prohibit configurations that have caused issues previously.
 * It's easy to get started.
-You can extract rules you want from existing, known-good templates using the CloudFormation Guard Rulegen auto-generation tool.
+You can extract rules you want from existing, known-good templates using the rulegen functionality of cfn-guard.

 ### Q: How does CloudFormation Guard relate to other services?